Got shoes all around the place? Use these shoe storage ideas to keep them organized.

 Cut the cardboard to a size that perfectly encloses one shoe into a triangle.
 Divide the cardboard into three equal pieces and fold these divisions to create your triangular shoe storage.

-Seal the edges and keep the triangle intact the duct tape color of your choice.
+Seal the edges and keep the triangle intact with the duct tape color of your choice.
 Create as many triangles according to how many shoes you have and stack these depending on how wide or tall you want your rack to be.

 6. Grid Storage for Heeled Shoes